LeventHAN/SquadStatJS/README.md

  * `serverID` - The server ID that you would want to filter (most of the time it should be just "1" if you have multiple servers than you can write "1,2,etc..").
  * `footerImg` - The little logo/image on the footer of each embed.
  * `author` - The text next to `footerImg`
+ * `disableAnalyticsTrack` - `false`(default) - Analytics For Developer - Sends the developer a message that you run the bot.
+Code is open to read if you feel unsafe check the code :P - No IP/password/credentials/token/etc track!

 ## Commands and Examples
 The following is a list of commands built into SquadJS, you can click their title for more information: